Heg0Dmsk/katacoda-scenarios/data-persistence-in-containers/k8s-pvc.md

     path: "/mnt/data"
 </pre>

-After copying the ressource definition to the editor, we need to apply the file to create the Kubernetes ressource.
+After copying the resource definition to the editor, we need to apply the file to create the Kubernetes resource.

 `kubectl apply -f persistent-volume.yml`{{execute}}